Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 Scholarchio is a bustling Plaka taverna that sits hidden away down one of the alleyways that veer off from Plaka’s main streets.
 The restaurant and the piazza outside it are perpetually crowded with locals.

 Scholarchio is known for its specialty trout and flaming sausages.
+These are well worth a try if you want to dine like an Athenian.
 However, a diverse range of traditional taverna classics can be found on the menu.

 Accommodation Options In and Around Plaka

 Plaka is a lovely place to base yourself during your time in Athens.
 Proximity to the local sites is one major factor.